 Well, this can't be real, but most of the people I know act like this was the total truth.
-As soon as you inject some humor into your business communication, especially funny emails, people will call you unprofessional (in the best case), or throw you off of the building using the window as the exit.
+As soon as you inject some humor into your business communication, especially funny and humorous emails, people will call you unprofessional (in the best case), or throw you off of the building using the window as the exit.

 To be honest?
 I don't know.

 I can risk an answer if that would make you happy.
 The reason "people" don't like funny emails or any humor in business communications is that they take themselves too seriously.
 There, this is my take on it.
 They use suits, drive fancy cars, go to expensive dinners and convince the world and themselves that they are saving the world, making it a better place - so, there is no place for jokes.

 Ironically we tend to remember more about the marketing message that made us laugh our *** off, and not just remember them but share with our colleagues, friends, and family.
 This time I may have an answer to why this happens.